 Medical Questionnaire & Declaration of Health

-The Medical Questionnaire or Pre Course Health Questionnaire addresses your general health and any medical condition that might prevent you from practising your chosen profession.
-If you have a disability that you would like assistance with, you can declare it directly to our Disability & Dyslexia service, who will help make provision for any adjustments that you might require, you should also declare this on the Medical Questionnaire or Pre Course Health Questionnaire.
+The Medical Questionnaire or Pre Course Occupational Health Questionnaire addresses your general health and any medical condition that might prevent you from practising your chosen profession.
+If you have a disability that you would like assistance with, you can declare it directly to our Disability & Dyslexia service, who will help make provision for any adjustments that you might require, you should also declare this on the Pre Course Occupational Health Questionnaire

-The Medical Questionnaire\Pre Course Health Questionnaire is to be completed online and instructions will be sent to you by email once you hold an Unconditional Firm offer of a place.
+The Pre Course Occupational Health Questionnaire is completed online and will include a Pre-Course Health Questionnaire, a Covid risk assessment and confirmation of your immunisation history.
+Instructions will be sent to you by email once you hold an Unconditional Firm offer of a place.

-You will need to complete the questionnaire before you can register on the course.
-If you do not complete the questionnaire by the required date, your registration may be delayed.
+You are required to complete the Pre Course Occupational Health Questionnaire before you can register on the course.
+If you do not complete the questionnaire by the required date, your registration will be delayed.
+This will impact completion of your course and delay your placement opportunities.

 Deadline for submission: